Arriving at the Hospital

 The doctor responsible for your care during your hospital stay will coordinate your checkout from the hospital.

-- You will receive a written notice when your doctors decide that you are ready to leave the hospital.
-If you believe that you are leaving too soon, the written notice gives you the right to request a longer hospital stay by appealing your discharge.
+- You will receive written notice when your doctors decide that you are ready to leave the hospital.
+If you believe you are leaving too soon, the written notice gives you the right to request a more extended hospital stay by appealing your discharge.

 Official hospital checkout time is 11 a.m.